Amsterdam/design-system/packages/css/src/dialog/README.md

 # Dialog

-Modals provide feedback or reveal additional information or functionality while maintaining the context of an underlying page.
+The dialog provides feedback or reveals additional information or functionality while maintaining the context of an underlying page.

 ## Guidelines